everythingshyam/static-personal-website/README.md

 # Portfolio
-My Personal Pertofolio Website
+My First Personal Portfolio Website
-This is the set of files used for my personal portfolio website.
+So far, I know HTML, CSS and JavaScript properly and hence it doesn't have any backend and is a simple static website.
-This website is still in making and as I learn, I'll be pushing the updates.
+This website is still in the making and as I learn, I'll be pushing the updates.
-So far, I know HTML and CSS properly and hence it doesn't have any backend and is a simple static website.
+This project will be completed this month, and then, I'll be working on a new portfolio using React and Firebase.